adoyle-h/one.nvim/README.md

 ### Code Format

 The code formatting is based on LSP.
 Using `lsp-format` instead of nvim builtin `vim.lsp.buf.format` to provide more flexible configurations.
-See [lsp-format options](https://github.com/lukas-reineke/lsp-format.nvim#special-format-options).
+Read [lsp-format options](https://github.com/lukas-reineke/lsp-format.nvim#special-format-options).

 You can set multi formatters to format codes at the same time.
 And you can also change the order of formatters by filetype.